YouTube

 TRADITIONAL IVORY COAST DRINKS

-Then we were back on the drink again, stopping at a roadside vendor to try the local palm wine – one of the most authentic Ivory Coast drinks you can experience.
+Then we were back on the drink again, stopping at a roadside vendor to try the local palm wine – one of the most authentic Ivorian Coast drinks you can experience.
 It’s hard to explain, but imagine Fanta lemon, warm, flat, no sweetness and a harsh smell…so pretty much nothing like Fanta Lemon, but it had that bitter taste.
 My guide warned that the drink can cause stomach issues, but gave me two cups. 😬

 African Cup of Nations, Abidjan